Jeet-Majumdar/live/_posts/2021-06-21-shell_utils_basic.md

    Return 4th and 5th column of a "," separated file (file.csv)  wherever the 2nd row matches the pattern `pat` - which is defined by another variable `pattern`

+A lot more on awk here: [Click Here!](https://backreference.org/2010/02/10/idiomatic-awk/)
+Example: Two-file processing

 ## sed